prisma/prisma-examples/pulse/inngest-router/README.md

 # Prisma Pulse-Inngest Router

 This package enables event-driven support for your existing Inngest workflows, using Prisma Pulse.
-Trigger workflows instantly whenever a database table changes, so you can create timely workflows that run instantly -- not only batch workflows.
+Trigger workflows whenever a database table changes, so you can create timely workflows that run instantly -- not only batch workflows.

 ## Pre-requisites